top of page

 30CAL-025127.jpg

-These used to be found for around £500 and that was with the tripod and T/E gear.
+These used to be found for around £500 and that was with the tripod and Table of Equipment (T/E - i.e. accessories) gear.
 You can't even buy the bun on its own for that price now!
 However, depending on your budget, they would probably be a fantastic investment, even if these new laws about de-acts are frank ludicrous.
-From what I have seen as militaria shows, people are just carrying on the trade in all deactivated weapons.
+From what I have seen at militaria shows, people are just carrying on the trade in all deactivated weapons.

 30sag-009809.jpg

-There are blank firing M1919, but only those that you can hire out from specialised hire companies.
-Expect ro pay a lot for the hiring and then the amount of ammo you'll need on top will certainly cause your bank manager to cry.
+There are blank firing M1919s, but only those that you can hire out from specialized rental companies.
+Expect ro pay a lot for the rental itself along with all the ammo you'll need - it will almost certainly cause your bank manager to cry.

-There is only one other option that I can think of, there are propane weapons, these are usually the mighty Browning .50 and also there are a few MG42's available.
+There is only one other option that I can think of and that is propane weapons.
+These are usually the mighty Browning .50 cal and a few German MG42's.
 None of which are cheap, even when you see the price of the gun, you'll think "well its not too bad"... however, when you work out the price of the gas tanks, regulators, hoses, connectors.... its more than doubled!
-But, once you have it all, there is practically no ammo cost and once you have 'the mix' correct, its great to just blat away!
+But, once you have it all, there is practically no ammo cost and once you have 'the mix' correct, it's great fun to just blast away!

-If you fancy a challenge and the .30 cal is for you then no matter which version you go for you'll need the same things.
-A couple of metal .30 ammo boxes, a cloth ammo belt, a whole f*** tonne of .30-06 cartridges to put in the belt, from the gun to the box... for some strange reason, I had an original 1942 dated belt and how could I resist filling the complete belt with inert ammo, painting all the tips - 4 AP (black) 1 Tracer (Orange).
-The hardest part though getting the whole belt folded and into the can!
+If you fancy a challenge, and the .30 cal is for you, then no matter which version you go for you'll need the same ancilliary things: A couple of metal .30 ammo boxes, a cloth ammo belt, a whole f*** ton of .30-06 cartridges to put in the belt, from the ammo box to the gun... for some strange reason, I had an original 1942 dated belt and how could I resist filling the complete belt with inert ammo, painting all the tips - 4 AP (black) 1 Tracer (Orange).
+The hardest part was getting the whole belt folded and into the can!

 AMMO CANS

-The first metal US .30-06 ammo can was marked "AMMUNITION CHEST CAL .30", and was the experimental/test can.
+The first metal U.S. .30-06 ammo can was marked "AMMUNITION CHEST CAL .30" and was the experimental/test can.
 Lots of these were painted white and used inside armoured vehicles.
-These had some unusual twist locking mechanism at either end of the can to open and the lid completely comes off.
-I only have one in my collection and it is a ground dug relic, but in surprisingly good condition.
+These had some unusual twist locking mechanism at either end of the can to open and the lid came completely off.
+I only have one in my collection, and it is a ground-dug relic, but in surprisingly good condition.

-After the idea of having a metal can as standard was adopted, a series of changes was made due to recommendations.
+After the idea of having a metal can as standard was adopted, a series of changes was made due to field recommendations.
 The lid would hinge back and be much easier to open.
-This can was made in vast numbers by a fair few manufacturers, it was only changed slightly very late in world war 2 with the M1A1.
+This can was made in vast numbers by several manufacturers.
+It was only changed slightly very late in World War 2 with the introduction of the M1A1.

-Post war brought along the M2 can.
-Lots of people like to claim these as British Made for the US Army during ww2.
-It probably makes them easier to sell if you invent a more interesting history and make them wartime, rather than postwar...
+Post-war brought along the M2 can.
+Lots of people like to claim these as British Made for the U.S. Army during WW2.
+It probably makes them easier to sell if you invent a more interesting history and make them wartime, rather than post-war...
 However, the can is clearly marked M2, so this wartime idea just isn't even possible.
-The can was made by SF Ltd, a Canadian manufacturer and was used after the war when Canada obtain large amounts of American .30-06 arms and needed M2 ammunition for them.
-The main reason for the change in ammunition needed was that post ww2 they Canadian government declared the Vickers Machine Gun obsolete; and rightly so!
+The can was made by SF Ltd, a Canadian manufacturer and was used after the war when Canada obtained large amounts of American .30-06 arms and needed M2 ammunition for them.
+The main reason for the change in ammunition needed was that post WW2 the Canadian government declared the Vickers Machine Gun obsolete; and rightly so!
 This meant that a replacement needed to be found and the M1919 had proven itself in combat, was made by their neighbour and so a logical and simple choice.
-A company was then found to manufacture the cans, the cans were marked with 'US', not because the can was going to be used by the American military, but as it went with the American M1919.
+A company was then found to manufacture the cans, the cans were marked with 'U.S.', not because the can was going to be used by the American military, but as it went with the American M1919.

 SOF Canadian Post war .30 cal ammo box.j